vandenn/fullstack-react-blog/README.md

 A fullstack blog implemented in React+Redux with Express and PostgreSQL.

 ## Resources
-* Fullstack setup tutorial by Mohammad Iqbal: https://www.freecodecamp.org/news/fullstack-react-blog-app-with-express-and-psql/
+* Backend library stack inspired from the tutorial by Mohammad Iqbal: https://www.freecodecamp.org/news/fullstack-react-blog-app-with-express-and-psql/